Post Separation Support and Permanent Alimony Service in Wilmington, North Carolina

 What is Alimony?

 Permanent alimony is an ongoing payment to the financially dependent spouse from the financially supporting spouse.
 It can last for a set number of years or until the death of either spouse or the remarriage or cohabitation of the financially dependent spouse.
 There are no statutory guidelines and the amount and length are determined by the judge after consideration of a number of factors.
 Will you have to pay it?
 Will you receive it?
-Each case is different and you need an experienced attorney to help you through the process since the alimony decision could affect you for the rest of your life.
+No two cases are alike and the financial impact of receiving alimony or paying alimony is something which may shape your life for years to come.
+You need an experienced attorney.

 What is Post Separation Support?